What is Adopt-A-Street?

 What's involved in Adopt-A-Street participation?

 Residents volunteer to remove litter from an adopted street in their city four times a year for two years.
 (Streets are half-a-mile long or more.)
-Broward County provides organizational help, cleanup supplies, free disposal, and Adopt-A-Street signs with the name of the group on them.
+Broward County provides organizational help, cleanup supplies, free disposal, and Adopt-A-Street signs displaying the name of the group.
 A Group Leader coordinates cleanups between the group and Keep Broward Beautiful.
 Adopt-A-Street is a collaboration between Broward County, participating cities and volunteer groups.

 The Adopt-A-Street program is available in the following Participating Cities:

 Broward Municipal Services District (Unincorporated Broward)